The Peutinger Map & Naples

 Icon for Rome on the Peutinger map

-best-known of these whatchamacallits is the
+of these whatchamacallits is the image at

-reproduction of the famous Peuntinger map
+of the famous Peuntinger map (alias the Tabula

-Peutingeriana, Peutinger's Tabula and
+Peutingeriana, Peutinger's Tabula

 monk in the 1200's in Colmar (in the